saheerb/ci-test/docs/index.md

 ## LAVA instance changes

-All the changes are done by the LAB staff.
-They should be requested as Jira tickets (https://projects.linaro.org/secure/CreateIssue.jspa) with the following fields:
+All the changes are done by the Linaro Lab staff.
+They should be requested as [Jira tickets](https://linaro.atlassian.net/jira/software/c/projects/STG/boards/94) with the following fields:

 * Project: LSS (LAB & System Software)
 * Type: Ticket